Business Migration Visa Program

 This category is for successful business innovators and investors who intend to invest or enter into business in Australia and contribute to the growth of the Australian economy.

 This provisional visa is for people with business skills.
 Stay for up to four years and three months.
 It lets you operate a new or existing business in Australia.
-You must score at least 65 on the points test; provide proof of your business success (annual turnover, ownership stake); and you, your partner, or you and your partner together, have total net business and personal assets of at least AUD800,000.
+You must score at least 65 on the points test; provide proof of your business success (annual turnover, ownership stake); and you, your partner, or you and your partner together, have total net business and personal assets of at least AUD1,500,000.

 You must be nominated by an Australian State or Territory government agency, before being invited to apply for this visa.
 The State or Territory government agency that nominates you must not withdraw their nomination after you apply, or we will be unable to grant you a visa.

-For two out of four fiscal years immediately before you receive an invitation to apply, you must have had an ownership stake in one or two businesses that had at least AUD500,000 turnover in each of those two years.
+For two out of four fiscal years immediately before you receive an invitation to apply, you must have had an ownership stake in one or two businesses that had at least AUD750,000 turnover in each of those two years.

-When you are invited to apply for this visa, you, your partner, or you and your partner combined must have total net business and personal assets of at least AUD800,000.
+When you are invited to apply for this visa, you, your partner, or you and your partner combined must have total net business and personal assets of at least AUD1,250,000.
 Your funds must be available to transfer to Australia within two years of us granting the visa.

 With this visa, you can operate a new or existing business in Australia, bring eligible members of your family with you, and apply for a permanent residency if certain requirements are met.
+Will not receive an invitation if you are aged 55 or older at the time of the invitation to apply for the visa.
+Meet character and health requirements.

 You must be nominated by an Australian State or Territory government agency before being invited to apply for this visa.
 The State or Territory government agency that nominates you must not withdraw their nomination after you apply, or we will be unable to grant you a visa.